-Zanning, personal family name Gao 高, honorific religious name Yuanming dashi 圓明大師, came from Deqing 德清 (modern Deqing, Zhejiang) and was one of the nine great Buddhist monks of his time.
+Zanning, personal family name Gao 高, honorific religious name Yuanming Dashi 圓明大師, hailed from Deqing 德清 (modern Deqing, Zhejiang) and was one of the nine great Buddhist monks of his time.
 He is known as a poet, painter and a scholar of phonetics.
 He had made himself a name under the rulers of the Wu-Yue empire 吳越 (907-978) and, at the beginning of the Song, was appointed secretary in the imperial Hanlin Academy 翰林院, where he compiled the Da-Song gaozeng zhuan 大宋高僧傳, a collection of biographies of eminent monks.
-He also wrote commentaries to the Confucian tractates Chunqiu fanlu 春秋繁露 and Lunheng 論衡.
+He also wrote commentaries on the Confucian treatises Chunqiu fanlu 春秋繁露 and Lunheng 論衡.

-The structure of Zanning's Sunpu imitated that of the famous tea classic Chajing 茶經 from the Tang period 唐 (618-907) and is divided into five parts, starting with names (Ming 名) and the place of origin (Chu 出), before going to the use in the kitchen (Shi 食) and the topic of bamboo shoots and its use in literature (Shi 事), and closing with miscellanea (Zashuo 雜說).
-Zanning describes 58 kinds of bamboo, mostly growing south of the Yangtze, and especially in the region of modern Zhejiang province and southern Jiangsu.
-The economical use of bamboo is a very important aspect in his book.
+The structure of Zanning's Sunpu imitated that of the famous tea classic Chajing 茶經 from the Tang period 唐 (618-907) and is divided into five parts, starting with names (Ming 名) and the place of origin (Chu 出), before going to the use of bamboo products in the kitchen (Shi 食) and the topic of bamboo shoots and its use in literature (Shi 事), and closing with miscellanea (Zashuo 雜說).
+Zanning describes 58 kinds of bamboo, mostly growing south of the Yangtze River, and especially in the region of modern Zhejiang province and southern Jiangsu.
+The economic use of bamboo is a very important aspect in his book.
 He quotes from a lot of historical sources, valuable today because they are otherwise lost.
 Some paragraphs of the short text have been added by later persons when supplementing additional information.